- Fetal distress is a sign that your baby is not well.

 - you have high blood pressure in pregnancy or pre-eclampsia

-- you have a chronic disease, such as diabetes or kidney disease
+- you have a chronic disease, such as diabetes, kidney disease or cholestasis(a condition that affects the liver in pregnancy)

 - you have a multiple pregnancy